Trojan2021/BeanTech/README.md

-# The Cool Beans @ Make OHI/O 2023
+# BEAN TECH

-At Make OHI/O 2023, our project is a demonstration of our goal to bring more energy and cost effective heating and cooling to homes.
-We built a mock house that contains two separate rooms (however these rooms are identical) with features to maximize our goal.
-It contains (per room):
+Our project is a demonstration of the goal to bring more energy and cost effective heating and cooling to residential buildings.
+We built a mock house that contains per room:

-*   Two heating pads at the bottom of each room, simulating radiant floor heating.
+*   Two heating pads at the bottom of each room (simulating radiant floor heating)
 *   A tubing system with fans and ice water (to simulate chilled water air conditioning)
 *   An automated window system
 *   A through-wall ventilation fan
-*   A rotatory sensor to identify the wind direction

 All these features allow complete control of the temperature of the environment in the best way possible.